lilhammer111/ezcd/README.md

 `ezcd` is a cutting-edge tool designed to revolutionize the way users navigate directories in the command line.
 With this tool, you can navigate subdirectories using **spaces** instead of **slashes**, and employ path **aliases** to directly access desired directories from any location.
 This Rust-based tool integrates seamlessly with your existing shell environment, enhancing your productivity and simplifying directory navigation.
 Start enhancing your command line experience with `ezcd` today.

+# 🐻 Todo

+- [x] Auto-complete directory names.
+- [ ] Directory names are not case-sensitive.

 # 🐻 Install

 ### Cloning